Building Robust & Inclusive Democracy

 Research/Areas of Interest

-Arts in post-colonial, post-war, migration and diasporic contexts; Music and dance in the formation of collective memory; Music and social justice; Intangible cultural heritage in relation to transnationalism and globalization; Digital humanities and digital sound archives; Soundscapes and the musical construction of place; Southeast Asian performing arts, and contemporary pop music.
+Performing arts in relation to mass atrocities (colonization, war, genocide, migration and diaspora); Music and dance in the formation of collective memory; Music and social justice; Soundscapes and the musical construction of place; Digital humanities and sound archives; Southeast Asian performing arts.

 Education